FreeLoaderz/constitution/ADAO-Constitution-v01.md

 (g) **“ADAO Property"** means any Token or other asset, right or property licensed to or on deposit with or owned, held, custodied, controlled or possessed by or on behalf of ADAO, including any Token on deposit with or held, controlled, possessed by or on deposit with the Designated Smart Contract.

 (h) **"Designated Communication Platform"** means the Discord server, chat room, or other such communication platform that shall be deemed the primary online venue for ADAO Members to gather.
-The online address of this platform shall recorded in the metadata of a Non-Fungible Token minted on the Designated Blockchain and placed in the ADAO Treasury.
+The online address of this platform shall be recorded in the metadata of a Non-Fungible Token minted on the Designated Blockchain and placed in the ADAO Treasury.

 (i) **“Designated Blockchain”** means at any given time, the version of the digital blockchain ledger that at least a majority of nodes running the Designated Client on the Designated Blockchain Network recognize as canonical as of such time in accordance with the Consensus Rules.